AdobeDocs/commerce-contributor/src/pages/guides/maintainers/index.md

 ---
-group: contributor-guide
-title: Maintainers
+title: Maintainers | Commerce Contributor
-redirect_from:
-- guides/v2.3/contributor-guide/maintainers.html
-- guides/v2.4/contributor-guide/maintainers.html
+desxcription: Learn what an open-source maintainer does and how to become one.
 ---

+# Maintainers

 Adobe trusts our active community members to review pull requests and accept or reject proposed code changes.
 [Community Maintainers](https://magento.com/magento-contributors#maintainers) take part in discussions, reviews, and help process pull requests.

-## Who becomes a Maintainer?
+## Who becomes a maintainer?

 When considering new maintainers, we look for contributors who have shown a propensity for: